 Then, this homegirl had the audacity to go and get a mind of her own.

 It’s been nearly a month of this blissful state of being well-rested—when she wakes up in need of comfort or a bit of a snack, I find myself rolling over and able to provide that for her.
-We all feel so much better, and as a result, are functioning like normal human beings again.
+We all feel so much better and, as a result, are functioning like normal human beings again.

-I felt awful initially for abandoning what I thought were my “principles;” I’d talked so much smack about co-sleeping that I was unable to actually admit to anyone that we were doing it, much less ask for guidance as we set about doing it.
-I’d never tried to intentionally shame anyone who was about that shared-bed lifestyle, but had inadvertently done so to one of my girlfriends.
+I felt awful initially for abandoning what I thought were my “principles.”
+I’d talked so much smack about co-sleeping that I was unable to admit to anyone that we were doing it, much less ask for guidance as we set about doing it.
+I’d never tried to intentionally shame anyone who was about that shared-bed lifestyle but had inadvertently done so to one of my girlfriends.
 All of my proverbial finger-wagging had her feeling badly about her choice to co-sleep, and finding this out made me immediately want to crawl into a hole.

 I’d said things like “it’s selfish” or “dangerous,” when what I really meant and didn’t clarify was that it scared me.
 It scared me to think that my not-on-the-thin-side self could roll over and accidentally smoosh my squish.
 It scared me to think of things unspeakable, like SIDS, and those fears seeped into my conversations with friends who were co-sleeping.
-I’d always made it a point to never make people around me feel judged, yet here we were in the worst judgment territory: making another mom, who was doing her very best by her babies, feel inadequate.
+I’d always made it a point never to make people around me feel judged, yet here we were in the worst judgment territory: making another mom, who was doing her very best for her babies, feel inadequate.

 Her kindness and compassion smacked me in the soul, and even though talks of moving to the crib have picked up traction in our household (as we’ve discovered, among many things, that co-sleeping with a baby means less co-sexing in our bed), we are secretly relishing these sweet nighttime cuddles.
 We’ve made our bed, we’re all lying in it, and that high horse we rode in on?
 It’s running around freely outside somewhere, hoping we don’t hop back on for a while.